Tanay-Shah/assignments/README.md

 # Assignments-Solutions
-This project contains the week-1.2 assignments solution
+This reipository contains the week-1.2 assignments solution